*The client’s name has been changed to protect their business strategies.

 Growing in a Competitive, Crowded Market

 In the crowded flow of products added each day on Amazon, Ultra needed to get their products in front of interested customers and not spend a fortune on this.
-This led to the decision to start Amazon PPC.
+This led to the decision to start Amazon Advertising.

 Finding Customers on Amazon Paid Campaigns